NdibeIfeoma/Excel-Dashboard/README.md

   ## PROJECT OVERVIEW:
-  - Insights and Analysis of the Hotel Reservations, Cancellation/ No shows.
+  - Insights and Analysis of the Hotel Reservations, Cancellation/ No Shows.
   - Impact of online Hotel booking Channels ease of cancellation at low or free cost.
   - Investigate the impact of Cancellation.